swiftlang/swift-foundation/Proposals/XXXX-subprocess-1.0.md

 ///     as the default buffer size.
 Larger buffer sizes may improve performance for
 ///     subprocesses that produce large amounts of output, while smaller buffer sizes
 ///     may reduce memory usage and improve responsiveness for interactive applications.
-///   - isolation: the isolation context to run the body closure.
+///   - isolation: The isolation context to run the body closure.
-///   - body: The custom execution body to manually control the running process
+///   - body: A closure to manage the running process.
-/// - Returns an executableResult type containing the return value
+///     All arguments passed to this closure are valid only for
-///     of the closure.
+///     the duration of the closure's execution and must not be escaped.
+///     - execution: The running subprocess.
+///     - errorSequence: The standard error as an asynchronous sequence of buffers.
-public func run<Result, Input: InputProtocol, Output: OutputProtocol>(
+/// - Returns: An ``ExecutionResult`` that contains the closure's return value. public func run<Result, Input: InputProtocol, Output: OutputProtocol>(
     _ configuration: Configuration,
     input: Input = .none,
     output: Output,
     preferredBufferSize: Int? = nil,
-    isolation: isolated (any Actor)? = #isolation,
+    body: (
+        _ execution: Execution,
+        _ errorSequence: AsyncBufferSequence
-    body: ((_ execution: Execution, _ errorSequence: AsyncBufferSequence) async throws -> Result) ) async throws -> ExecutionOutcome<Result> where Output.OutputType == Void
+    ) async throws -> Result
+) async throws -> ExecutionResult<Result> where Output.OutputType == Void

-/// Run an executable with given `Configuration` and a custom closure
+/// Runs an executable with a given ``Configuration`` and a custom closure
-/// to manage the running subprocess' lifetime, write to its
+/// to manage the running subprocess's lifetime, write to its
 /// standard input, and stream its standard output.
 /// - Parameters:
-///   - configuration: The `Configuration` to run.
+///   - configuration: The configuration to run.
 ///   - error: How to manage executable standard error.
 ///   - preferredBufferSize: The preferred size in bytes for the buffer used when reading
 ///     from the subprocess's standard output stream.
 If `nil`, uses the system page size
 ///     as the default buffer size.
 Larger buffer sizes may improve performance for
 ///     subprocesses that produce large amounts of output, while smaller buffer sizes
 ///     may reduce memory usage and improve responsiveness for interactive applications.
-///   - isolation: the isolation context to run the body closure.
+///   - isolation: The isolation context to run the body closure.
-///   - body: The custom execution body to manually control the running process
+///   - body: A closure to manage the running process.
-/// - Returns an executableResult type containing the return value
+///     All arguments passed to this closure are valid only for
-///     of the closure.
+///     the duration of the closure's execution and must not be escaped.
+///     - execution: The running subprocess.
+///     - inputWriter: A writer for the subprocess's standard input.
+///     - outputSequence: The standard output as an asynchronous sequence of buffers.
-public func run<Result, Error: ErrorOutputProtocol>(
+/// - Returns: An ``ExecutionResult`` that contains the closure's return value. public func run<Result, Error: ErrorOutputProtocol>(
     _ configuration: Configuration,
     error: Error = .discarded,
     preferredBufferSize: Int? = nil,
-    isolation: isolated (any Actor)? = #isolation,
     body: (
-        (
         _ execution: Execution,
         _ inputWriter: StandardInputWriter,
         _ outputSequence: AsyncBufferSequence
     ) async throws -> Result
-    )
-) async throws -> ExecutionOutcome<Result> where Error.OutputType == Void
+) async throws -> ExecutionResult<Result> where Error.OutputType == Void

-/// Run an executable with given `Configuration` and a custom closure
+/// Runs an executable with a given ``Configuration`` and a custom closure
-/// to manage the running subprocess' lifetime, write to its
+/// to manage the running subprocess's lifetime, write to its
 /// standard input, and stream its standard error.
 /// - Parameters:
-///   - configuration: The `Configuration` to run.
+///   - configuration: The configuration to run.
 ///   - output: How to manage executable standard output.
 ///   - preferredBufferSize: The preferred size in bytes for the buffer used when reading
 ///     from the subprocess's standard error stream.
 If `nil`, uses the system page size
 ///     as the default buffer size.
 Larger buffer sizes may improve performance for
 ///     subprocesses that produce large amounts of output, while smaller buffer sizes
 ///     may reduce memory usage and improve responsiveness for interactive applications.
-///   - isolation: the isolation context to run the body closure.
+///   - isolation: The isolation context to run the body closure.
-///   - body: The custom execution body to manually control the running process
+///   - body: A closure to manage the running process.
-/// - Returns an executableResult type containing the return value
+///     All arguments passed to this closure are valid only for
-///     of the closure.
+///     the duration of the closure's execution and must not be escaped.
+///     - execution: The running subprocess.
+///     - inputWriter: A writer for the subprocess's standard input.
+///     - errorSequence: The standard error as an asynchronous sequence of buffers.
-public func run<Result, Output: OutputProtocol>(
+/// - Returns: An ``ExecutionResult`` that contains the closure's return value. public func run<Result, Output: OutputProtocol>(
     _ configuration: Configuration,
     output: Output,
     preferredBufferSize: Int? = nil,
-    isolation: isolated (any Actor)? = #isolation,
     body: (
-        (
         _ execution: Execution,
         _ inputWriter: StandardInputWriter,
         _ errorSequence: AsyncBufferSequence
     ) async throws -> Result
-    )
-) async throws -> ExecutionOutcome<Result> where Output.OutputType == Void
+) async throws -> ExecutionResult<Result> where Output.OutputType == Void

-/// Run an executable with given parameters specified by a `Configuration`
+/// Runs an executable with a given ``Configuration``
-/// and a custom closure to manage the running subprocess' lifetime, write to its
+/// and a custom closure to manage the running subprocess's lifetime, write to its
 /// standard input, and stream its standard output and standard error.
 /// - Parameters:
-///   - configuration: The `Subprocess` configuration to run.
+///   - configuration: The configuration to run.
 ///   - preferredBufferSize: The preferred size in bytes for the buffer used when reading
 ///     from the subprocess's standard output and error stream.
 If `nil`, uses the system page size
 ///     as the default buffer size.
 Larger buffer sizes may improve performance for
 ///     subprocesses that produce large amounts of output, while smaller buffer sizes
 ///     may reduce memory usage and improve responsiveness for interactive applications.
-///   - isolation: the isolation context to run the body closure.
+///   - isolation: The isolation context to run the body closure.
-///   - body: The custom configuration body to manually control
+///   - body: A closure to manage the running process.
+///     All arguments passed to this closure are valid only for
+///     the duration of the closure's execution and must not be escaped.
+///     - execution: The running subprocess.
-///       the running process, write to its standard input, stream
+///     - inputWriter: A writer for the subprocess's standard input.
-///       the standard output and standard error.
+///     - outputSequence: The standard output as an asynchronous sequence of buffers.
+///     - errorSequence: The standard error as an asynchronous sequence of buffers.
-/// - Returns: an `ExecutableResult` type containing the return value of the closure. public func run<Result>(
+/// - Returns: An ``ExecutionResult`` that contains the closure's return value. public func run<Result>(
     _ configuration: Configuration,
     preferredBufferSize: Int? = nil,
-    isolation: isolated (any Actor)? = #isolation,
     body: (
-        (
         _ execution: Execution,
         _ inputWriter: StandardInputWriter,
         _ outputSequence: AsyncBufferSequence,
         _ errorSequence: AsyncBufferSequence
     ) async throws -> Result
-    )
-) async throws -> ExecutionOutcome<Result>
+) async throws -> ExecutionResult<Result>
 ```